ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 * cd to the root project folder, the folder in which the **dodo.py** file is located.

 * Simply run the following command: `doit`

+**Attention!** Running the whole pipeline on your computer skips two parts of the original analysis:

+* Scraping the web for a part of the "hair transplant clinics" datasets. **This part is skipped on purpose to prevent the analysis from being corrupted due to a subsequent change in the websites scraped.** Still, the raw scraped dataset it provided with the source code.

+* Manual editing of the final data visualizations. **The data visualizations used in the report were manually edited and translated to Turkish.** However, these changes are not major and you can verify the differences because the "raw" data visualizations will still be re-created.

 ## Project  Organization ##